Claw Messenger

 Does OpenClaw require a Mac for iMessage?

-2. Managed API (no Mac required): Use the Claw Messenger plugin.
-Your agent connects via WebSocket and we handle the Apple infrastructure.
+1. Claw Messenger plugin (no Mac, recommended): Your agent connects via WebSocket and we handle the Apple infrastructure.
 Works on any OS, any VPS.
+Get started.

-This guide covers both paths, organized by the platform your OpenClaw agent runs on.
+This guide covers all three paths, organized by the platform your OpenClaw iMessage bot runs on.
 Skip to your platform below.

 PlatformNative imsgClaw Messenger plugin